aryn-pathak/material-delta/JOURNAL.md

 ## DAY FOUR // 22nd March
 - Got a lot of progress on the BOM, now I can start working on CAD
 - I need to watch a tutorial on FreeCAD
-- I also got another insane idea: what if the printer could make filament out of random plastic pieces?
+- I also got another insane idea: what if the printer could make filament out of random plastic pieces? (note from future: will add this feature through a custom printhead/bottle cutter filament thing that I'll print with my printer)
 - Time spent: 2.5 hours

 ## DAY FIVE // 23rd March